thinkswhat/thinkswhat.github.io/_pages/about.md

 ======
 Interests

-- Meteorology
+- Statistics, Data Science and Machine Learning, etc
-- AI4Science
+- AI4Science, especially in Atmospheric Science
-- Statistics and Machine Learning
+- Interaction of scientific and technological development with society and the environment

 Current research priorities
 ------